The Tannoy Monitor Gold website

 the equipment is obsolete, high repairing cost after a short life does not make the customer happy.

-For this Medion power supply section all help came too late, the unit is dead.
+For this Medion pc motherboard power supply section all help came too late, the unit is dead.

 Another problem that is by now quite common: blown capacitors.
 Not only in pc's but also since ~1980 in audio gear.